 That need to rest is one of the drawbacks of speed.
 Being the fastest animal on land can be a curse.
 Accelerating to 70 mph in several seconds puts serious strain on the heart, but there's more to it.
 The small, slender head and short muzzle that increase aerodynamics also means a cheetah has weaker jaws and smaller teeth than other predators.
 Cheetahs can't fight back if a larger animal attacks them or their young.
 If confronted, a roughly 125-pound cheetah will always run rather than fight -- it's too weak, light and thin to have any chance against something like a lion, which can be twice as long as a cheetah and weigh more than 400 pounds (181.4 kg) [source: Wild Habitat].

 A cheetah's intense specialization for speed has taken its toll.
 Cheetahs' inability to defend themselves, along with habitat loss to humans, has shrunk the population so much that inbreeding has become a survival problem, too.

 Once all over Africa, Asia and India, cheetahs now are limited to only small parts of Africa and Iran.
 The wild population has shrunk from 100,000 in 1990 to about 10,000 today [source: Defenders of Wildlife].
 It's possible that cheetahs are an example of over-specialization -- such extreme adaptation for a single skill that a species no longer has the other skills it needs to survive.
 Overspecialization can result in extinction, and experts don't rule that out for cheetahs.
 The hope is that if cheetahs go extinct in the wild, conservation efforts will at least ensure their survival in captivity.

-For more information on cheetahs and related topics, race through the links on the next page.
+For more information on cheetahs and related topics, race through the links below.